ManicomioMod/Android-Mod-Menu/README.md

 **GNU General Public License 3**

 # Disclaimer
 This project is for Educational Use only.
 We do not condone this project being used to gain an advantage against other people.
-This project was made for fun
+This project was made for fun.
+If you are using this project for modding/hacking PU*G, C*DM, and any other Tencent games, we ask you to STOP immediately and remove any contents related to it, you will get legal troubles no matter what!

 While commecial use/selling is allowed, we still strongly refrain you from buying any source codes on Telegram even if the author can be trusted, there is always a risk getting scammed.
 We will not be responsible for that.
 This project is always FREE to use